kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/08 - Do we really have free will.md

 ## If criminals aren’t really choosing to be criminals, should they still be punished?

-Yes, because that’s the law. [[08 - Do we really have free will#^8e03c5|As discussed before]], humans don’t like change.
+Yes, because that’s the law. [[08 - Do we really have free will#^8e03c5|As discussed before]], humans don’t like change — and just because we don’t have free will doesn’t mean we have to change our lifestyle.